Skip to content

 Sejal Handicrafts

-Seasons Apparels Mandvi Gate
+Mandvi Gate

 End your day at Raopura Tower, then walk to Shree Kathiyawadi Khadki for Kathiawadi thali.
 Kathiawadi is a cuisine of the Kathis.
-Southern Gujarat area uses main cooking ingredients potatoes, eggplants, and jaggery, etc., not much of leafy vegetables.
+Southern Gujarat area uses main cooking ingredients potatoes, eggplants, and jaggery etc., not much of leafy vegetables.

 Day 2 Historical Walks

 Lunch at Mandap for a Gujarati Thali.
-If you crave for South Indian thosai/dosa, visit Milkton’s South Corner.
+If you crave South Indian thosai/dosa, visit Milkton’s South Corner.

 Vadodara Old City Walks

-The old city marks by four entrance gates in each direction as part of extinct fort “Kila-e-Daulatabad”: Lehripura Gate , Geni Gate , Champaner Gate (North) , and Pani Gate (east) .
-Lehripura Gate considers as the most embellished gate, with elaborated balconies.
+The old city is marked by four entrance gates in each direction as part of the extinct fort “Kila-e-Daulatabad”: Lehripura Gate, Geni Gate, Champaner Gate (North), and Pani Gate (East).
+Lehripura Gate is considered the most embellished gate, with elaborated balconies.

-Tip: Book an Ola (India’s Uber) or Auto rickshaw to any of the gates to begin your old city tour.
+Tip: Book an Ola (India’s Uber) or an Auto rickshaw to any of the gates to begin your old city tour.

 Heritage Walks: Open vadodarabyfoot.com on your phone, follow the recommended routes.
 It comes with English audio :).